fluid-project/infusion-docs/src/documents/jqUnit.md

 Assert that the actual value object is a superset (considered in terms of shallow key coincidence) of the expected value object.
 The coincidence between `value` and `expected` is only in terms of top-level keys, but the comparison will use deep equality.
-That is, if `value` has any top-level keys in common with `expected`, they must compare equal by deep equality - but it may have extra top-level keys whose contents will be iignored.
+That is, if `value` has any top-level keys in common with `expected`, they must compare equal by deep equality - but it may have extra top-level keys whose contents will be ignored.
 "Left hand" (expected) is a subset of actual.

 ### jqUnit.assertRightHand(message, expected, value)